hjoshi9/EigenValuesProject/README.md

 mian_gpu_omp : ./<omp+gpu_app> <mode> <size of matrix>

-where mode = 1 for Power iteration method
+where mode = 1 for Power iteration method,
              2 for Jacobi method